nickyiliwang0000/h/programming-fundamentals/variables.md

 2 ** 5
 ```

 > A fun gotcha!
-When numbers are contained within quotes, they are considered **strings** they can't be use to perform arithmetic operations.
+When numbers are contained within quotes, they are considered **strings** they can't be used to perform arithmetic operations.

 ```js
 '2' + 2